 It is worth reviewing some of the built-in KPIs before you start.
 This will give you an idea of how formulas are constructed.
 Some, such as Cash Balance, are really simple.
 It just uses an Account Group of Default Bank.
 That account group is initially based on the bank accounts you’ve set in the Cashflow Settings, but you can edit it independently.

 While you can’t change any of the built-in KPIs, you can copy them and use them as a starting point for your own reporting.
+When entering your own KPIs, you can either start typing if you know the components you want or select them from the Components menu.

 Reporting with KPIs